Mobile ALOHA vs Stationary ALOHA: Which Setup Fits Your Lab?

 Before deployment, plan the task environment, camera positions, computing, safety boundaries, charging, storage, and the data pipeline your team will use.

 Planning a robot rollout takes care.
-Teams must look at their space and goals before they start.
-Choosing between setups is a big first step.
+Teams must look at their space and goals before they start, and choosing between setups is a big first step.
 Each system has its own needs for power and space.
 A good plan helps you move from small tests to full use with fewer stops.
-You should think about your lab space, how you will train the robot, and how you will keep it running.
+Think about your lab space, how you will train the robot, and how you will keep it running.
 Preparing your space and data pipeline now will save time later.

 Looking at lab space and workspace needs